AlexsLemonade/scpca-downstream-analyses/README.md

 This script will use Snakemake to install all necessary components for the workflow in an isolated environment.
 If you are on an Apple Silicon (M1/M2/Arm) Mac, this should properly handle setting up R to use an Intel-based build for compatibility with Bioconductor packages.

-To use the environment you have just created, you will need to run Snakemake with the `--use-conda` flag, which we set as a default in the [config file](#4-configure-config-file).
+By default, the Snakemake workflows inside this repo will utilize this conda environment.
+If you have not completed this step, the workflows will not run successfully.

 ## 2. Verify input data format